charwayyyyyy/AgriMart/CONTRIBUTING.md

 - Follow Redux best practices (slice pattern, selectors, etc.)
 - Minimize state updates for performance

-## Testing
+## Code Quality

-- Write unit tests for utility functions and hooks
-- Write component tests for critical UI components
-- Test edge cases and error scenarios
+- Ensure code is well-structured and maintainable
+- Follow best practices for performance optimization
 - Ensure accessibility compliance

 ## Pull Request Process

 1. Create a new branch for your feature or bugfix
 2. Make your changes following the guidelines above
-3. Run tests and ensure they pass
+3. Run linting with `npm run lint` and ensure it passes
 4. Update documentation if necessary
 5. Submit a pull request with a clear description of the changes